bagder/daniel.haxx.se/about.md

 ## Rockbox

 In the year 2000 lots of things happened.
-I and several of my friends and colleagues switched employer to Contactor AB, but I basically remained doing the same thing: embedded systems development as a consultant.
+I and several of my friends and colleagues switched employers to Contactor AB, but I basically remained doing the same thing: embedded systems development as a consultant.
 I got married.

 In that period I co-founded the Rockbox project (together with Björn and